I wrote a book.

 How wrong I was!

 Although many of the essays started life as blog posts, they have been extensively revised and updated, and in some instances completely rethought.
-A few new entries have been added.
+New entries have been added.
 Organizing them by topic (something I actively resisted while blogging), and more or less chronologically within topic, has exposed a through-line that surprised even me.

 I think even my most devoted blog followers will find this book a very different reading experience from browsing the patchwork of blog entries.
 Those who have never dipped into my blog are in for a treat - not necessarily because I'm such a great writer (you'll have to decide that for yourself) but because I had such great material to work with.

-Nearly half the book is devoted to World War II, with particular attention to the history of radar at Camp Evans, starting with its fumbling beginnings at Pearl Harbor and culminating in its stunning success in Project Diana, followed shortly by the jobbing out of much of its military research (in effect bowing out of the Cold War) in favor of another important application of radar, weather-tracking.
-The second section is devoted to my father and his forebears, in an effort to home in on what made him the right man for the job.
+Nearly half the book is devoted to World War II, with particular attention to the history of radar at Camp Evans, starting with its fumbling beginnings at Pearl Harbor and culminating in the stunning success of Project Diana.
+The second section is devoted to my father and an examination of the confluence of internal and external factors that made him the right man for the moment.
 The last section provides a sampler of Jersey Shore life (e.g., the boardwalk, the Neptune Music Circus), contemporary American life (e.g., Sears, nylon stockings), and my own little-girl activities (e.g., my Toni doll, my parakeet Archie, my Islander ukulele).
 Something for everyone, I like to think.

 Here are the links for ordering:

-If you read and enjoy the book, I'd be grateful if you'd leave a review on amazon--thanks!
+If you read and enjoy the book, I'd be grateful if you'd leave a review on amazon.com--thanks!